Invariant Policy Learning: A Causal Perspective: Introduction

 \section{Introduction}

 The problem of learning decision-making policies lies at the heart of learning systems.
-To adopt these learning systems in high-stakes application domains such as personalized medicine or autonomous driving, it is crucial that the learnt policies are reliable even in environments that have never been encountered before.
-In this paper, we consider the problem of learning policies that are robust with respect to shifts in the environments.
+To adopt these learning systems in high-stakes application domains such as personalized medicine or autonomous driving, it is crucial that the learned policies are reliable even in environments that have never been encountered before.
+In this paper, we consider the problem of learning policies that are robust with respect to shifts across environments.
 We consider this question in the setup of offline contextual bandits, which provides a mathematical framework for tackling the above learning problems.

-While recent studies in offline contextual bandits \citep{dudik2011doubly, BJ13, swaminathan2015counterfactual, swaminathan2015self, kallus2018balanced, zhou2018offline, athey2021policy} offer theoretical results and novel methodologies for policy learning from offline data, they primarily focus on an identically and independent distributed (i.i.d.) setting, in which the underlying mechanisms do not change over time or over different environments.
-In practice, however, shifts between environments often occur, possibly invalidating the i.i.d.\ assumption.
+While recent studies in offline contextual bandits \citep{dudik2011doubly, BJ13, swaminathan2015counterfactual, swaminathan2015self, kallus2018balanced, athey2021policy, zhou2022offline} offer theoretical results and novel methodologies for policy learning from offline data, they primarily focus on a fixed-environment setting (from now on, we will refer to this as the equal distribution assumption) in which the underlying mechanisms do not change over time or over different environments.
+In practice, however, shifts between environments often occur, possibly invalidating the equal distribution assumption.
 In healthcare, for example, datasets from different hospitals may not come from the same underlying distribution.
-As a result, a learning agent that ignores environmental shifts may fail to generalize beyond the environment it was trained on.
+As a result, a learning agent that ignores environmental shifts may fail to generalize beyond the environments it was trained on.